 What’s phagocytic activity?
 Phagocytic activity is the killing of microbes including bacterial pathogens to include Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, Salmonella typhimurium, Listeria monocytogenes, and Candida albicans.

-Yes, yogurt changes the ecology of your gastrointestinal system with tremendous health benefits, but yogurt is not a cure all.
+Yogurt changes the ecology of your gastrointestinal system with tremendous health benefits!
+But keep in mind: yogurt is not a cure all.
 It is an excellent preventative measure given that the main functions of the immune system are to eliminate invading viruses and foreign micro-organisms, to rid the body of damaged tissue, and to destroy neoplasms (abnormal tissue formations, as for instance tissue characteristic of cancer) and, indeed, to destroy cancer in the body.

-Abundant evidence shows that specific bacterial species in yogurt have exactly the powerful antipathogenic and anti-inflammatory properties that you need.
+Abundant evidence shows that specific bacterial species in yogurt have exactly the powerful anti-pathogenic and anti-inflammatory properties you need.
+In fact, the Father of Innate Immunity advised eating yogurt every day.

 Other Pages on Yogurt: